Adult Attachment: What is It And Why Does It Matter?

 The labels for attachment are different if you're an adult.
-The labeling system for adult attachment reflects the differences between the cognitive and emotional characteristics of infants and adults.
-The attachments styles in children roughly correspond to the following adult attachment styles.
+The labeling system for attachment type as an adult reflects the differences between infants' and adults' cognitive and emotional characteristics.
+The attachment styles in children roughly correspond to the following adult attachment types.

-- Anxious/ambivalent infant attachment - anxious, preoccupied adult attachment
+- Anxious/ambivalent infant attachment - anxious, preoccupied attachment

 Secure Adult Attachments

 Secure attachment is ideal.
 If you have a attachment, you find it easy to be close to someone.
 You're comfortable when others depend on you, and you don't mind depending on others at times.
 The idea of being alone doesn't bother you, and you aren't concerned about others will accept or reject you.
 In short, both intimacy and independence appeal to you.

 Insecure attachment types are problematic.
 They usually arise from the attachment you formed long ago with your primary caregiver.

 People with anxious-preoccupied attachment want to be close to others but fear that others don't want to be close.
 They don't like being without a romantic attachment.
 When they have one, their neediness kicks into high gear.
 They want constant intimacy and approval from their partners.